-The Library is open 24 hours a day, all year round and provides print and electronic materials and information services to support study and research across the University.
-It houses over 520 PCs, wireless networking throughout, and provides areas for both quiet individual study and group work.
-Alongside 360,000 printed books, it offers over 26,000 electronic journals, 440,000 electronic books, 90 databases for information, literature and data searching, and digital versions of the University's academic publications, all available across the University and beyond.
-The Library's copy and print service includes black and white and colour photocopying, laser printing and scanning.
+The Library is open 24 hours a day, all year round, and provides print and electronic materials and information services to support study and research across the University.
+It houses over 500 PCs, wireless networking throughout, and provides areas for both quiet individual study and group work.
+Alongside 360,000 printed books, it offers over 26,000 electronic journals, 516,000 electronic books, 100 databases for information, literature and data searching, the University's exam papers database, and digital versions of the University's academic publications.
+The Library's electronic services, resources and support materials are all available directly from the Library's web pages (<https://library.bath.ac.uk/home>).
+The Library's copy and print service provides access to black and white and colour photocopying, laser printing and scanning.